Feminist Philosophers

 There’s a post over at Experimental Philosophy contemplating the dearth of women in the field, and wondering how to do better.
 If you have any thoughts on the topic, please go join in.

-7 Responses to “Experimental Philosophy and the Absence of Women”
+7 thoughts on “Experimental Philosophy and the Absence of Women”

 Excellent idea, Jender!